At least 17 dead, 800 injured in days-long Colombia protests - RFI

 Faced with the unrest, the government of President Ivan Duque on Sunday ordered the proposal be withdrawn from Congress where it was being debated.

+Duque has hit out at protesters' "vandalism" at a time when the country is battling a lethal second wave of the coronavirus pandemic.

-Despite that, dozens of people were out on Monday in the capital Bogota, protesting and blocking roads.
+Despite that, dozens of people were out on Monday in the capital Bogota and Medellin in the northwest, protesting and blocking roads.

 The tax reform had been heavily criticized for punishing the middle classes at a time of economic crisis brought on by the coronavirus pandemic.